 What to Know Before You Hire a Financial Advisor

 You’ll want to shop around for different financial advisors before you decide on which one to work with.
 Most financial advisors offer a free initial consultation.
 Use this time to ask them questions about their qualifications, investment philosophy, whether they’re a fiduciary and how they get paid.
-Ultimately, go with the advisor you feel has a good understanding of your situation and goals.
+Ultimately, go with the investment advisor you feel has a good understanding of your situation and goals.

 Frequently Asked Questions